slinkp/inheritance_talk/slides.rst

 Good because:

-* Shallow inheritance - you often just inherit `TestCase` directly and done
+* Shallow inheritance - you often just inherit `TestCase` directly and done.
 * Few hooks - only two!
-* Optional - you can omit either/both hooks
+* Optional - you can omit either/both hooks.
 * No inherited state to worry about - only what *you* add.

 .. note::